arnold-c/CSDNoise/manuscript/manuscript.typ

 #figure(
   image("./manuscript_files/plots/survival/survival_ews-autocovariance.svg"),
   caption: [Survival curves for the autocovariance EWS metric computed on emergent and null simulations, with a perfect test and an RDT equivalent with 90% sensitivity and specificity.
-The histogram depicts the times when the tipping point is reached ($R_"effective" = 1$) under the emergent simulation, right-truncating the curves.]
+The histogram depicts the times when the tipping point is reached ($R_"E" = 1$) under the emergent simulation, right-truncating the curves.]
 )
 <fig-autocovariance-survival>